CSRD Phase-In: What data points are subject to optional delay? (Updated Mar 2026)

 This phased-in approach allows businesses to build their sustainability muscles incrementally, developing expertise and systems without getting overwhelmed.

-In this blog, we will dive into which reporting requirements can be postponed and how to use this extra time strategically.
+In this article, we will dive into which reporting requirements can be postponed and how to use this extra time strategically.
 By focusing on key data points today, whilst preparing to expand sustainability data collection capabilities for tomorrow, companies can set themselves up for success in the future.

 CSRD phase-in provisions: A quick recap